hampel/knownbots-xenforo/README.md

 ### Privacy

-#### Executive summary
+#### Privacy Summary

 Depending on the options enabled, there is some information collected about sites using this addon by the addon author - but it is only ever used for anonymous analytics and for troubleshooting purposes and never disclosed to third parties, nor is it ever used for marketing or any purposes other than for the operation of this addon.

-The addon author commits to being a "good citizen" in regard to how data is used and collected and will gladly answer any questions about how our systems work.
-We also provide options to disable or bypass certain functionality if you remain uncomfortable about using the systems as designed.
+Options are provided to disable or bypass certain functionality if you remain uncomfortable about using the systems as designed.

 #### Details